futurewei-cloud/arion/benchmark/Arion-DP_Benchmark.md

 # Arion DP Benchmark
+06/30/2022
 ## Introduction

 This is the initial benchmark for Arion DP network performance.
-We mainly conducts the Throughput and Latency Benchmark and primarily focus on tests on single Wing performance.
+We mainly conducted the Throughput and Latency Benchmark and primarily focus on tests on single Wing performance.
 The numbers will be used for understanding current Arion DP behaviour and furthuer exploring performance improvement for single wing as well as Ariond DP cluster.

 We used different tools to conduct various benchmark tests.
-The results shown below are mainly collected with netperf although we also used iperf3 for comparision.
+The results shown below are mainly collected with netperf tests, although we also used iperf3 for comparision.
 The throughput benchmark uses netperf's TCP_STREAM test.
 TCP_RR and TCP_CRR are used to observe network latency.

 The main comparision in benchmarking is between direct compute node communication vs communication via Arion Cluster between computer nodes.